Megus/chipnomad-tracker/docs/manual.md

 ## Introduction

-ChipNomad is a multi-chip tracker designed for creating chiptune music.
+ChipNomad is a multi-platform tracker designed for creating chiptune music.
 It features a compact 40x20 character interface inspired by LSDJ and M8 Tracker, making it perfect for portable devices with physical controls.
 ChipNomad will support multiple chips, but currently it supports only AY-3-8910/YM2149F chips.

-### Hardware Requirements

-- Display capable of 40x20 characters
-- 8 buttons: LEFT, RIGHT, UP, DOWN, A, B, START, SELECT
-- Stereo 16-bit audio output

 ## Project Structure

-A ChipNomad song is organized in a hierarchical structure:
+A ChipNomad song is organized in a hierarchical structure.
+The lowest level of the hierarchy is a **Phrase**.
+Phrase is a sequence of 16 tracker rows for one track.
+Phrases are grouped into **Chains**.
+A chain can have up to 16 phrases.
+You can re-use phrases across multiple chains.
+Chains are sequenced in a **Song**.

 - Song (up to 256 positions)
 - Chains (up to 255)
 - Phrases (up to 1024)
 - Up to 10 tracks for multi-chip setups
 - 128 instruments (00-7F)
-- 255 tables (128 instrument tables + 127 additional)
+- 255 tables (128 instrument tables + 127 additional tables)
 - 31 grooves (00-1F)

-Song is built as a sequence of chains on each track.
-A chain is a sequence of phrases.
-A phrase is a 16-note long pattern.

 ## Screens